Vipulcoder666/Vipulcoder666/README.md

 <br/>

-## 💼 Featured Projects
+## Featured Projects

-### 📦 Carton Box Detection — Computer Vision
+### Carton Box Detection - Computer Vision for Automation
-Real-time carton/box detection system built for an industrial automation line.
+Real-time carton and box detection system built for an industrial automation line.
-- Trained and fine-tuned a **YOLO** object detection model, with datasets prepared and versioned in **Roboflow**
+- Trained and fine-tuned a YOLO object detection model, with datasets prepared and versioned in Roboflow
-- Built the inference pipeline in **PyTorch + OpenCV** for real-time detection on live camera feed
+- Built the inference pipeline in PyTorch and OpenCV for real-time detection on live camera feed
-- Focus: robust detection under varying lighting/box orientation on a factory line
+- Focused on robust detection under varying lighting and box orientation on a factory line

-`Python` `YOLO` `PyTorch` `OpenCV` `Roboflow`
+Stack: Python, YOLO, PyTorch, OpenCV, Roboflow

 ---

-### 🔢 Product Counting on Conveyor Belt — Edge Vision System
+### Product Counting on Conveyor Belt - Edge Vision System
-A real-time product counting system deployed directly on a **Raspberry Pi** for conveyor-line automation.
+Real-time product counting system deployed directly on a Raspberry Pi for conveyor-line automation.
-- Used **OpenCV + MOG2 background subtraction** to detect and count moving products without a trained model
+- Used OpenCV with MOG2 background subtraction to detect and count moving products without a trained model
-- Optimized the pipeline to run efficiently on limited edge hardware (Raspberry Pi)
+- Optimized the pipeline to run efficiently on limited edge hardware
-- Deployed and tested directly on-site, working with real conveyor hardware constraints
+- Deployed and tested on-site, working with real conveyor hardware constraints

-`Python` `OpenCV` `MOG2` `Raspberry Pi` `Edge Deployment`
+Stack: Python, OpenCV, MOG2, Raspberry Pi

 ---

-### 🌐 [MERN Stack Project Name] — Full Stack Web App
+### [MERN Stack Project Name] - Full Stack Backend Project
-*(In progress — add a short one-line description here once built, e.g. an inventory/dashboard app that complements the CV projects above.)*
+(In progress - replace this with a short description once built.
+Suggest picking something that shows off REST API design and SQL/MongoDB together, such as an inventory or automation-monitoring dashboard that logs data from your CV projects above - it ties your backend and CV work into one system.)

-`React` `Node.js` `Express.js` `MongoDB`
+Stack: React, Node.js, Express.js, MongoDB

 <br/>

-## 📜 Certifications
+## Certifications
-- IBM Data Science 101 – CognitiveClass
+- IBM Data Science 101 - CognitiveClass
 - HackerRank SQL Certification
-- Frontend Developer Internship – Optifyx Technology
+- Frontend Developer Internship - Optifyx Technology

 <br/>

-## 📊 GitHub Stats
+## GitHub Stats
 <p align="left">
   <img src="https://github-readme-stats.vercel.app/api?username=Vipulcoder666&show_icons=true&theme=default&count_private=true" height="165"/>
   <img src="https://github-readme-streak-stats.herokuapp.com/?user=Vipulcoder666" height="165"/>